Email FacebookTwitterMenu burgerClose thin

 Tax Liability for Capital Gains

 When an asset is held for more than a year, the transaction becomes a long-term capital gain.
 Long-term capital gains are taxed at a lower rate than short-term capital gains would be.
 However, both short-term and long-term capital losses are treated the same way when it comes to tax liability.
-Losses can be applied against long-term gains that were incurred during the same tax period.
+Losses can be applied against gains that were incurred during the same tax period.
 They can also be carried forward, in some cases, to future years.

 Bottom Line